 Spring junior year and the summer before senior year can feel especially busy.
 A checklist can help.
 The goal is not to do everything at once.
 It is to use spring and summer to get organized and reduce pressure before senior fall begins.

 After three campus tours, every school starts to blur together.
-This printable template gives your family a consistent way to capture what matters — academics, campus feel, affordability, and your student's honest reaction — so you can compare schools clearly when it is time to decide.
+This printable template gives your family a consistent way to capture what matters, from academics and campus feel to affordability and your student's honest reaction, so you can compare schools clearly when it is time to decide.

 The summer before 9th grade is not about getting a head start on college applications.
 It is about setting up the habits and systems that make the next four years easier.
 Here is a simple checklist families can actually use.